FDIC insured - backed by the full faith and credit of the U.S. government.

 1. Up to $300 Bonus Tiered Disclosure

 New and existing Checking and Savings members who have not previously enrolled in Direct Deposit with SoFi are eligible to earn a cash bonus of either $50 (with at least $1,000 total Eligible Direct Deposits received during the Direct Deposit Bonus Period) OR $300 (with at least $5,000 total Eligible Direct Deposits received during the Direct Deposit Bonus Period).
 Cash bonus will be based on the total amount of Eligible Direct Deposit.
 If you have satisfied the Eligible Direct Deposit requirements but have not received a cash bonus in your Checking account, please contact us at 855-456-7634 with the details of your Eligible Direct Deposit.
-Direct Deposit Promotion begins on 12/7/2023 and will be available through 1/31/2026.
+Direct Deposit Promotion begins on 12/7/2023 and will be available through 12/31/2026.
 Full terms at sofi.com/banking.
 SoFi Checking and Savings is offered through SoFi Bank, N.A., Member FDIC.
-SoFi members with Eligible Direct Deposit can earn 4.50% annual percentage yield (APY) on savings balances (including Vaults) and 0.50% APY on checking balances.
-There is no minimum Eligible Direct Deposit amount required to qualify for the 4.50% APY for savings (including Vaults).
+SoFi members with Eligible Direct Deposit can earn 3.30% annual percentage yield (APY) on savings balances (including Vaults) and 0.50% APY on checking balances.
+There is no minimum Eligible Direct Deposit amount required to qualify for the 3.30% APY for savings (including Vaults).
 Members without Eligible Direct Deposit will earn 1.00% APY on savings balances (including Vaults) and 0.50% APY on checking balances.
 Interest rates are variable and subject to change at any time.
-These rates are current as of 1/24/25.
+These rates are current as of 12/23/25.
 There is no minimum balance requirement.
+Fees may reduce earnings.
 Additional information can be found at http://www.sofi.com/legal/banking-rate-sheet.

 2. APY disclosures